alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 <!--
 Please use the template below to report what you have been working on.
 Try to update this as you work.

-Please reference stories and the individual tasks/issues.
+Please don't leave this until shortly before the meeting.

+Group pieces of work into stories.
 Please include links.

 Please indicate any work that is new, or otherwise not included on the project board.